bernikmo/imago-x-machina/schotter-study/sketch_01_grid/README.md

 # 01 Grid

-This sketch establishes the starting point for the Schotter study.
+This sketch establishes the geometric foundation for the Schotter study.

 At this stage the system is completely ordered.
 No randomness, rotation, or displacement is applied.
 Every execution produces exactly the same result.

-The image is not created by manually placing individual squares.
-Instead, a simple set of rules generates the entire structure.
-This principle will remain unchanged throughout the study, while the rules themselves gradually evolve.
+Rather than manually placing individual squares, the image is generated from a simple set of rules.
+This approach forms the basis of the entire study.
+Future stages will introduce variations and disturbances, while the underlying system remains largely unchanged.

 ## Technical Notes